The Rise Of Smart Securities And Private Blockchains

 Do you see a correlation between public market volatility and private market opportunities?

-(Molinari) A. 2018 was the worst year for stocks since 2008, with the S&P, Dow, and Nasdaq down 6.2%, 5.6% and 4% respectively.
-As central banks globally begin the process of quantitative tightening, coupled with softening economic data, most market pundits have expressed an expectation of continued volatility throughout 2019.
-And, while many are projecting a robust 2019 IPO market with late stage unicorns such as Uber, Lyft, Pinterest, and Slack all reportedly preparing for IPOs in the first half of 2019, suitable IPO windows will close quickly if market volatility resumes.
-If this occurs, it would continue a growing trend of companies staying private longer (the median time to IPO in the late 90s was ~3.0 years compared to ~7.5+ years today, underscoring the growing importance of a robust secondary market for private assets).
+(Molinari) A. 2018 was the worst year for stocks since 2008, with the S&P, Dow, and Nasdaq down 6.2%, 5.6%, and 4%, respectively.
+As central banks globally begin the process of quantitative tightening, coupled with softening economic data, most market pundits have expressed an expectation of continued vitality.
+And while many are projecting a robust IPO market with late-stage unicorns such as Uber, Lyft, Pinterest, and Slack all reportedly preparing for IPOs, suitable IPO windows will close quickly if market volatility resumes.
+If this occurs, it will continue a growing trend of companies staying private longer (the median time to IPO in the late 90s was ~3.0 years compared to ~7.5+ years today, underscoring the growing importance of a robust secondary market for private assets).

 As more value accrues in the private markets, we’ve seen institutional investors move downstream with asset managers and hedge funds raising private market vehicles for the first time.
 With new investment vehicles deploying more capital into private markets and companies choosing to stay private longer, a continuation of this trend at this late stage in the cycle will only further highlight the importance of smart securities.

-It is widely believe that custody or “good control” locations will spur institutional flows.
+It is widely believed that custody or “good control” locations will spur institutional flows.
 Can you elaborate?

 In our view, the anticipated high degree of tradability of digitized securities along with institutional demand for “good control” will drive the need to develop a custody solution for private, unregistered digitized securities that will be a key piece of the new market infrastructure being developed around these assets.
 In our opinion, a well-developed market infrastructure, combined with access to private, permissioned liquidity provided in a transparent and immutable manner, will result in growing acceptance across a wide range of issuers and investors.
 Institutional capital, bound by fiduciary obligation, will find comfort in the increased levels of security, process and certainty afforded by private, permissioned blockchains.

-For Templum, and all of the other companies innovating in the space, 2019 may not define, but will certainly move along the evolution of, answering some of these regulatory and technical issues… as well provide as interesting issuances to watch!
+For Templum, and all of the other companies innovating in the space, it may not define, but will certainly move along the evolution of, answering some of these regulatory and technical issues… as well provide interesting issuances to watch!